 Design speeds range from 20 mph to 35 mph and are defined to closely match the thoroughfare type, vehicle use and proposed speed limit.
 The majority of the thoroughfares shall provide direct access to residences and have a desired upper speed limit of actual vehicle speeds (20 mph).
 Speed limits shall be posted at the entry of the development as being 20 mph on all public streets within the development except for the Entry Avenues.
-The City of Durango Public Works Director may establish and post the speed limits in the Vista Norte Neighborhood shall be determined by the City Engineer.
+The City of Durango Public Works Director may establish and post the speed limits on public thoroughfares at his discretion.
+Speed limits in the Vista Norte Neighborhood shall be determined by the City Engineer.